 “So after all that – who did you go with?!”

 Being in the greater Boston area, we are lucky to have a lot of options.
 So here is the slightly embarrassing part of the story where I tell you I didn’t end up signing with any of the suppliers I was researching!
 Feeling confused and overwhelmed by the amount of information I came across, I briefly considered signing up with the Green Energy Consumer Alliance – a non-profit that does incredible work here in New England.
-(GECA runs a very transparent program that allows you to purchase Renewable Energy Certificates, RECs.
-Buying RECs is another way to support the renewable energy grid, a topic I won’t get into here, but here is an excellent explainer if you’d like to learn more).
+(GECA runs a very transparent program that allows you to purchase high quality Renewable Energy Certificates, RECs.
+RECs are a bit complicated but they are what actually show the environmental attributes of your electricity – because an electron is just an electron – here is an excellent explainer if you’d like to learn more).

 Ultimately, with our recent move, we ended up signing up for renewable electricity through a municipal program.
-Municipal aggregation, also sometimes called community aggregation or community choice, is when cities or counties determine where its electricity comes from and purchases electricity in bulk on behalf of its residents and small businesses.
-Municipal aggregation can be used to procure competitive rates, and help create demand for renewable energy (green municipal aggregation, GMA).
+Municipal aggregation, also sometimes called community aggregation or community choice, is when cities or counties determine where their electricity comes from and purchase electricity in bulk on behalf of their residents and small businesses.
+Municipal aggregation can be used to procure competitive and reliable rates, and help create demand for renewable energy (green municipal aggregation, GMA).
 The benefit is that well – you’ll know it’s definitely not a scam, though I’m not sure how widely available GMA programs are.

 If you live in Massachusetts, here is a full list of towns that have municipal aggregation programs.
 Some provide 100% renewable options, but not all.
 The city of Boston is not yet on the list, but it will be launching a community choice program soon.
 Learn more about it here.